SashaZezulinsky/seeder/README.md

 ## Architecture

-Uncle bob clean code architecure is used for seeder server and clinet applicatipns
+Uncle Bob Clean Code architecture is used for seeder apps

 ## How do we run?